Improving RNN-T ASR Accuracy Using Context Audio: Experimental Setup

 \subsection{Data and Training}

-All experiments are performed on a collection of anonymized production utterances from voice-controlled far-field devices.
+All experiments are performed on an internal dataset of de-identified recordings from voice-controlled far-field devices.
 For the training of System 1, we select a subset of utterances which have at least two segments.
 For demonstration purposes, we discard the transcription of the first segment (typically the activation keyword, e.g., ``Alexa'') if such a transcription is available.

-The training dataset of System 2 has been created without such filtering and is therefore representative for production traffic.
-Approx. \SI{45}{\percent} of utterances consist of two or more segments, with typically only one of these segments transcribed.
+The training dataset of System 2 has been created without such filtering and is therefore more representative of a production dataset.
+Approx. \SI{45}{\percent} of the utterances consist of two or more segments, with typically only one of these segments labeled. \autoref{table:models} gives the overall size of labeled audio and context audio in the training datasets.
+Context audio is unlabeled and may contain speech, silence or background noise.

-For each system, we train a baseline variant using standard \gls{RNN-T} loss on segmented audio (1a/2a), and a variant where the encoder processes the full utterance audio as proposed in \autoref{sec:training} (1b/2b).
+For each system, we train a baseline variant using standard \gls{RNN-T} loss on segmented labeled audio (1a/2a), and a variant where the encoder processes the full utterance audio including context audio as proposed in \autoref{sec:training} (1b/2b).

 For both System 1a and System 1b we use a training batch size of 3200 segments (1a) or utterances (1b).
-For System 2a and 2b, which have larger encoder, we use smaller batch size of 1536 segments (2a) or utterances (2b).
-Since each utterance typically contains only one transcribed segment, the number of label sequences seen per batch is approximately the same for both training variants, while the amount of audio frames seen by the full-utterance-trained model is approximately doubled in the filtered dataset (System 1) and increased by a factor of 1.6 in the production dataset (System 2).
-Throughput in terms of batches per second is approx. \SI{40}{\percent} lower for full-utterance training, due to the additional computation for forward- and backpropagation on the untranscribed left context.
+For System 2a and 2b, which have a larger encoder network, we use a smaller batch size of 1536 segments (2a) or utterances (2b).
+Since each utterance typically contains only one labeled segment, the number of label sequences seen per batch is approximately the same for both training variants, while the amount of audio frames passed to the encoder input for the full-utterance-trained model is increased by the relative amount of context audio included in the training (\SI{78}{\percent} for System 1 or \SI{26}{\percent} for System 2).

 We train using the Adam optimizer with a warm-up, hold, and exponential learning rate decay policy for a total of 250k and 580k iterations for System 1 and System 2, respectively, and select the best out of six models from the last 30k training iterations by decoding on a development dataset.